CoderPowerBeyond/Agent-Prompt-TS-Survey/README.md

 ```

 ## Contributions of This Survey
-The motivation for this survey is consequently anchored in three critical research gaps: (1) the absence of a unified examination of LLM-based agent architectures tailored for temporal data challenges; (2) the imperative to chronicle the evolution from static model-centric approaches to dynamic, workflow-orchestrating agentic systems; and (3) the need for specialized evaluation frameworks that evaluate agentic competencies beyond conventional accuracy metrics.
+The motivation for this survey is consequently anchored in three critical research gaps:
+- The absence of a unified examination of LLM-based agent architectures tailored for temporal data challenges
+- The imperative to chronicle the evolution from static model-centric approaches to dynamic, workflow-orchestrating agentic systems
+- The need for specialized evaluation frameworks that evaluate agentic competencies beyond conventional accuracy metrics.

 Our survey directly addresses these gaps by providing a systematic exploration of how LLM agents synthesize perception, planning, tool manipulation, and reflective learning to revolutionize time series analysis.
 This integrated perspective responds to the escalating demand for autonomous systems capable of navigating the growing complexity and scale of temporal data across diverse application domains.

 ## Paper
 ### Passive Prompt Paradigm